a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Apple > Screen Savers.
 Select Melt.
 File > Open (or Apple+O).
 Click to exit.
 Press Apple+Down.
 Click to exit.
 Verify that the File menu is not highlighted.
 * Configure a system with a realtime clock.
 Launch DeskTop.
 Apple > Screen Savers.
 Run a screen saver that uses the full graphics screen and conceals the menu (Flying Toasters or Melt).
 Exit it.
 Verify that the menu bar clock reappears immediately.

 * Launch DeskTop.
+Apple > Screen Savers.
+Run Matrix.
+Click the mouse button.
+Verify that the screen saver exits.
+Run Matrix.
+Press a key.
+Verify that the screen saver exits.

+* Launch DeskTop.
 Apple > About Apple II DeskTop.
 Click anywhere on the screen.
 Verify that the dialog closes.
 * Launch DeskTop.
 Apple > About Apple II DeskTop.
 Press any non-modifier key screen.
 Verify that the dialog closes.